richo/babushka.me/pith/installing.html.markdown

     bash -c "`curl https://babushka.me/up`"

 Some other Linux distros have `wget` instead.
-Linux VPSes with only `wget` installed usually don't have `openssl`, which isn't ideal.
+Linux VPSes with only `wget` installed usually don't have openssl, which means no https downloads.
 You could install curl first (which should pull in openssl):

     apt-get install -y curl && bash -c "`curl https://babushka.me/up`"